varad/postgresql-vs-mysql/README.md

 The question is: why does it take so long on Postgres?

+The solution can be found at StackOverflow - http://stackoverflow.com/questions/37942063/slow-insert-on-postgresql-using-jdbc

 How to build:

 1. Create database "postgres-vs-mysql" in both PosqtgreSQL and MySQL servers